-Students must have a physical examination or physical examination waiver on file in the principal's office if participating in athletics or physical education class.
-These must not be dated before April15, 2011.
+Students must have a physical examination or physical examination waiver on file in the principal's office if participating in athletics.
+These must not be dated before April 15, of the year in which the school year starts (i.e. after April 15, 2015 for the 2015-2016 school year).
 If a student plans to participate in an interscholastic sport, he/she must have a physical examination.
 The waiver forms and physical cards are available in the main office.

 You must have a signed note from a doctor on file in the office if you are to be excused from participation in physical education class.